Muscle Gain title image

 Moderate effect

-Typical dose:3–8 grams / day
+Typical dose:3–8 g / day

 While not a direct anabolic agent, Arginine contributes to muscle gain indirectly.
 Its role in boosting nitric oxide enhances blood flow, ensuring muscles receive ample oxygen, amino acids, and glucose necessary for repair and growth post-exercise.
 Furthermore, Arginine can stimulate the release of growth hormone (GH), which plays a significant role in muscle protein synthesis and tissue regeneration.